How Much Does a Business Coach Cost?

 by Steve Chiama, ActionCOACH of Western Fairfax

-Since there are so many people asking that question, it seems helpful to clarify all that is required for and included in business coaching because it is critical to understand what is required to make coaching profitable.
+Since there are so many people asking that 1st question, it seems helpful to clarify all that is required for and included in business coaching because it is critical to understand what is required to make coaching profitable.
 In addition, we will explore what drives different business coaching investments.
 Here is a look at what is behind the curtain.

-What is the Intent for Business Coaching?
+What is Your Intent for Business Coaching?

 For a coach to be worth the money at ANY price: